MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/best-practices/live-best-practices-calling-xbl.md

 ### Using the Xbox Live Trace Analyzer tool

-Another option for determining whether your title was throttled is to record a trace of the Xbox Live calls and then analyze that trace using [Trace Analyzer for reviewing service calls](../../tools/live-trace-analyzer.md).
+Another option for determining whether your title was throttled is to record a trace of the Xbox Live calls and then analyze that trace using [Xbox Live Trace Analyzer (XBLTraceAnalyzer.exe)](../tools/live-trace-analyzer.md).

 To record a trace, you can either use Fiddler to record a .SAZ file, or by using the built-in trace logging of XSAPI.
 For more information about turning on traces in XSAPI, see the Xbox Live documentation page "Analyze calls to Xbox Live Services". <!-- tbd: link, not found -->